CSpanias/cspanias.github.io/_posts/2023-10-03-Mr Robot Write Up (2023).md

 ![Launching bash using Python.](python_shell_hidden.jpg)

-### 3.6-Vertical PrivEsc through SUID files and GTFOBins
+### 3.6 Vertical PrivEsc through SUID files and GTFOBins

 With only the last key left and based on a hint from the room's initial question: "_Can you **root** this Mr. Robot styled machine?_", we will probably need to **escalate our privileges** and get a root account.